GreenScheduler/cats/README.md

 Use the `--config` option to specify a path to the config file, relative to the current directory.
 If no path is specified, `cats` looks for a file named `config.yml` in the current directory.

-Additionaly, job-specific information must be provided to `cats` through the `--jobinfo` option.
+Additionally, job-specific information must be provided to `cats` through the `--jobinfo` option.
 The example below demonstrates running `cats` with footprint estimation for a job using 8GB of memory, 2 CPU cores and no GPU:

 ```bash
 cats -d 120 --config .config/config.yml \